1. Charity Name

 - Nominations for election to the Executive Committee must be made by members of the Society in writing and must be in the hands of the Secretary of the Executive Committee at least 8 weeks before the annual general meeting.
 Each nomination must be proposed by two members of the Society and signed by the nominee, consenting to stand for the post.
 Should nominations exceed vacancies, election shall be by ballot.
 At least two tellers shall be appointed by the chair of the meeting.

-- The level of the annual subscription shall be decided at the AGM, though the Executive Committee may vary the subscription to reflect variations in postage charges.
+- The level of the annual subscription shall be decided at the AGM, though the Executive Committee may vary the subscription to reflect variations in postage charges and for promotional activities.

 19. Special General Meetings